Slugterra: Return of the Elementals: Plot

 With the Water Elemental ghouled as well, the Shane Gang decide to go after the Earth Elemental next.
 The Shane Gang's lack of trust in Junjie nearly costs them their lives when they almost drown in mud, saved only because of the Earth Elemental.
-Meanwhile, the alliance has gone to Quiet Lawn Cavern to collect the Energy Elemental, only to learn that it's not there and confront Red Hook.
-After the Alliance leaves the Shane Gang arrive and soon hit the same roadblock as the alliance have, not even with Kord's Elemental slug tracker.
+Meanwhile, the Alliance has gone to Quiet Lawn Cavern to collect the Energy Elemental, only to learn that it's not there and confront Red Hook.
+After the Alliance leaves, the Shane Gang arrive and soon hit the same roadblock as the alliance have, not even with Kord's Elemental Slug Tracker.
 However, when they arrive there, they see Red Hook who was wounded when Blakk crushed him with a rock and the Shane gang helps him but all looks hopeless at first until Doc arrives and heal him.
-Eli puts two and two together realizes that having found Doc inside Quiet Lawn realizes that Doc is the Energy Elemental.
+Eli puts two and two together realizes that having found Doc inside Quiet Lawn realizes that Doc is the Energy Elemental!

-With the tally two slugs each the group decides to go and get the final Slug.
+With the tally two slugs each the group decides to go and get the final Slug, the Fire Elemental.
 With the only entrance into the cavern being a large hole leading Junjie and Eli are forced to go alone as they are the only ones who can ride their Infurnuses to the top.
-Unfortunately in the middle of the flight, the Fire Elemental got ghouled turning the two Infurnuses into Ghouls as well.
+Unfortunately in the middle of the flight, the Fire Elemental got ghouled turning the two Infurnusi into Ghouls as well.
 Kord gets the idea to scrap their Mecha-Beasts for parts to build jet packs to fly to the top and provide much needed back up.
 The fight spills out into the heavily ghouled mushroom forest where the Goon is separated from his slinger, who is revealed to be none other than Eli's own long lost father: Will Shane.

 Further more now that the Earth Elemental is ghouled as well, leaving the group only their Energy Slugs to fight with and Doc is their only hope to cure the Elementals.
 Dr. Blakk and the Goon make the decision to put their differences aside to defeat the Shane Gang.
 In the resulting cross fire, a shot from the Wind Elemental opens a terra-portal into the Deep Caverns that Will knocks himself, Blakk, and the Goon into.
 As much as it pains him to do so the others convince Eli to fire off the slugs with the others, saving Slugterra but in exchange, sealing the portal.
 Eli promises himself that the group will rescue his father and nothing is going to stand in their way.